Students, please direct all questions related to studying in the U.S. to EducationUSA Syria at email@example.com.

 The overall aim of the MSP is to contribute to the democratic transition in the participating countries.
 It also aims at building capacity within organisations by enabling employees to take part in short courses in various fields of study.

 Scholarships are available for short courses with a duration between two and twelve weeks.

 Visit the MSP program website for more information on eligibility and the application process.

 Asfari Foundation Scholarships

 Asfari Foundation Scholarships are available for students from Syria, Lebanon and Palestine studying selected one-year, full-time taught Masters degrees at the University of St Andrews, University of East Anglia, Imperial College London Business School and the University Edinburgh.
 Scholarships include tuition fees and a stipend to cover accommodation and living costs.
-The 2015-2016 application cycle is now closed and applications are no longer being accepted.
-For information about future opportunities, please check the Asfari Foundation website.

 Visit the Asfari Foundation website for more information on eligibility and the application process

 The Aga Khan Foundation provides a limited number of scholarships each year for postgraduate studies to outstanding students from select developing countries who have no other means of financing their studies, in order to develop effective scholars and leaders and to prepare them for employment, primarily within the AKDN.
 Scholarships are awarded on a 50% grant : 50% loan basis through a competitive application process once a year.
 The 2016-2017 International Scholarship Programme application cycle is now closed and applications are no longer being accepted.
 Applications for the 2017-18 academic year will be available starting January 2017.